 [Section 5 amended by No. 74 of 1984 s.
 4; No. 84 of 2004 s.
 82.]

-6. Duty imposed on arresting officer or person
+6. Duty on arresting officer and others to consider bail

-(1) The police officer or other person who arrests a person for an offence has a duty —
+(1) This section applies to a police officer or other person (the “arrester”) who —

-(a) if he is empowered by this Act to grant bail; and
+(a) charges a person who is under arrest (the “accused”) with an offence; and

-(b) unless, as soon as is practicable, he brings the person or causes him to be brought before a court,
+(b) does not release the accused unconditionally under section 142 of the Criminal Investigation Act 2006,

-to consider that person’s case for bail as soon as is practicable, whether or not an application for bail is made by the person or on his behalf.
+or who arrests a person under a warrant.

-(2) If that police officer or that other person is not so empowered he shall, subject to subsections (3) and (3a) and unless he brings the person or causes him to be brought before a court as soon as is practicable, bring or cause the accused to be brought before an authorised police officer or a justice or, in the case of a child, any authorised officer or a justice, as soon as is practicable, and thereupon —
+(2) This section is subject to —

-(a) such officer is subject to the duty described in subsection (1); or
+(a) the exercise of the power conferred by section 9; and

-(b) if the accused is brought before a justice, the justice is under a duty to consider the person’s case for bail as soon as is practicable, whether or not an application for bail is made by the person or on his behalf.
+(b) sections 10, 12 and 16 and clause 3A of Part C of Schedule 1.

-(2a) A police officer or other person who arrests a person for an offence may, notwithstanding that he is empowered by this Act to grant bail, instead of complying with subsection (1) comply with subsection (2) as if he were not so empowered.
+(3) The duties in this section shall be performed whether or not an application for bail is made by or on behalf of the accused.

-(3) Where under section 15 or 16 only a Judge of the Supreme Court, a Judge of the Children’s Court or a justice has power to grant bail for an offence, the police officer or other person who arrests a person for an offence shall —
+(4) As soon as is practicable after the accused is charged, or arrested under a warrant, as the case may be, the arrester shall either —

-(a) unless, as soon as is practicable, he brings the person or causes him to be brought before a court; and
+(a) bring the accused or cause the accused to be brought before a court; or

-(b) whether or not an application for bail is made by the person or on his behalf,
+(b) perform the other duties of the arrester under this section.

-bring or cause the accused to be brought as soon as is practicable —
+(5) If the arrester has power to grant the accused bail, the arrester shall consider the accused’s case for bail.

-(c) where section 15 applies, before a Judge of the Supreme Court or a Judge of the Children’s Court, as the case may require; or
+(6) If the arrester does not have power to grant the accused bail, the arrester shall, unless subsection (8), (9) or (10) applies, bring or cause the accused to be brought before an authorised police officer or a justice or, in the case of a child, any authorised officer or a justice, who shall consider the accused’s case for bail as soon as is practicable.

-(d) where section 16 applies, before a justice,
+(7) Even if the arrester has power to grant the accused bail, the arrester may, instead of complying with subsection (5), comply with subsection (6) as if the arrester did not.

-for the purpose of having the accused’s case for bail considered by the Judge, or the justice acting in terms of subsection (2)(b), as the case may be.
+(8) If under section 15 only a Judge of the Supreme Court or a Judge of the Children’s Court has power to grant the accused bail, the arrester shall bring the accused or cause the accused to be brought before a Judge of the Supreme Court or a Judge of the Children’s Court, as the case requires, who shall consider the accused’s case for bail as soon as is practicable.

-(3a) Where section 16A applies, the police officer or other person who arrests a person for an offence shall as soon as is practicable bring the accused, or cause the accused to be brought, before a court or Judge mentioned in subsection (1) of that section for the purpose of having the accused’s case for bail considered by that court or Judge.
+(9) If under section 16 only a justice has power to grant the accused bail, the arrester shall bring the accused or cause the accused to be brought before a justice, who shall consider the accused’s case for bail as soon as is practicable.